Bottleneck Transformer-Based Approach for Improved Automatic STOI Score Prediction: Dataset

-\begin{enumerate} \item \textbf{Mobile/Telephone channel noise}: For simulating the mobile/telephone channel, we used SoX. we are simulating the characteristics of the Global System for Mobile Communication (GSM) format. \item \textbf{Reverberation}: Reverberation was induced in speech signals by convolving the signals, with Room Impulse Responses (RIR) from the ACE Corpus \cite{7486010}.
-The available data in the corpus contain real recordings of RIRs with their corresponding T-60 values from 7 different rooms with varying positions of microphones. \item \textbf{Radio channel noise}: For radio channel noise, we have added white noise of 30-40 dB SNR after applying a random high-pass filter between 500-1000 Hz and a band-pass filter of 50-2600 Hz. \item \textbf{Trans-coding}: mp3, ogg, flac, aiff, wav : In trans-coding we have converted the audios in different audio codecs, each audio codecs has its own way of compression, which affects the intelligibility of the audios.
-After compression, we decompress the audio back to wav format. \item \textbf{Variable length clipping}: Clipping affects intelligibility a lot, for creating the clipping effect we are using a moving window, within the window we have randomly selected negative and positive thresholds and clipped the samples having values higher or lower than the threshold. \end{enumerate} Additive noises were randomly added at $0-20$ dB SNR from the MUSAN\cite{musan2015} dataset.
-We have added the above list of noises in three different combinations.
-The resulting noisy files have either a single type of noise, a combination of 2 noises, or a combination of 3 noises.
+Due to the unavailability of datasets containing STOI scores, we developed our own dataset, where noise has been added to clean recordings to create synthetic noisy audio samples.
+We selected the Indic TIMIT \cite{yarra2019indic}, Librispeech\cite{panayotov2015librispeech}, RESPIN \cite{singh2023model} and Bhashini\footnote{https://bhashini.gov.in} Hindi datasets to obtain speech recordings.
+The levels of Signal-to-Noise Ratio (SNR) in the audio clips from the datasets were analyzed using waveform amplitude distribution analysis (WADA)-SNR\cite{kim08e_interspeech} metric.
+Files with WADA-SNR estimations exceeding 80dB were classified as clean recordings and used to build the noisy dataset.
+Various types of noises were added to the clean recordings to form a comprehensive dataset of noisy recordings.
+The following is the list of distortions used: \begin{enumerate} \item \textbf{Mobile/Telephone channel noise}: For simulating the mobile/telephone channel, we used SoX which simulates the characteristics of the Global System for Mobile Communication (GSM) format with SoX. \item \textbf{Reverberation}: Reverberation was induced in speech signals by convolving the signals, with Room Impulse Responses (RIR) from the ACE Corpus \cite{7486010}.
+The available data in this corpus contain real recordings of RIRs with their corresponding T-60 values from 7 different rooms with varying positions of microphones. \item \textbf{Radio channel noise}: To simulate radio channel noise, The signal was passed through a band pass filter with one cut-off frequency between 50-1000Hz and second cut-off at 2600Hz.
+White noise of 30-40 dB SNR was added after this. \item \textbf{Trans-coding (mp3, ogg, flac, aiff, wav)} : In transcoding we converted the raw audios in different audio codec formats.
+Each audio codec has its own way of compressing the audio, which may affect the intelligibility of the audio.
+After compression, we decompress the audio back to wav format so that the final wav format contains the effect of the codecs used for compression. \item \textbf{Variable length clipping}: Clipping affects intelligibility a lot \cite{clipping_9281027}.
+We used a moving window, within which we randomly selected negative and positive thresholds and clipped the samples having values higher or lower than the threshold. \item \textbf {Additive Noise}: A randomly selected noise from the MUSAN \cite{musan2015} dataset like, white noise, pink noise, machine gun noise, etc. is added to a clean recording at a random SNR in the range of $0-20$ dB. \end{enumerate}